lewagon/dotfiles/04-Front-End/06-HTTP-and-AJAX/04-Booking-form/README.md

   href="#"
   class="btn round-bordered incrementer minus" data-offset="-1"
-  disabled <!-- <-- this one -->
+  disabled // <-- this one
 >-</a>
 ```

 Improve your form's UX by:

 - Toggling the `disabled` attribute on the `-` link: **enable** the link when the number of participants is **`>= 2`** and **disable** it otherwise (the counter should never reach `0` nor negative values)!
-- Hiding the input (you may want to look into [input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input)), this should not be visible to your users in your form's final version!
+- Hiding the input (you may want to look into [input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input)), it should not be visible to your users in your form's final version!

 This challenge is **hard**, discuss it with your buddy and do it step by step, with pseudo-code!